What is Advil and How Much Ibuprofen is Too Much?

 Multivitamins and supplements could contain vitamins in quantities above 100% of your daily recommended value (or DV) for a number of reasons.

 For one, your body absorbs nutrients less effectively through supplements than through healthy foods.
 Supplements compensate for this by including more than 100% DV.
 Additionally, the actual amount of vitamins a person needs each day is by no means a universal number.
-Percent DV is based on a 2,000 calorie diet in healthy adults, but these numbers are updated often, and will depend on various factors like age, weight, and diet.
+Percent DV is based on a 2,000 calorie diet in healthy adults, but these numbers are updated often, and will depend on various factors like a person's age, weight, and diet.

 You can often find vitamins B-complex and vitamin C in percentages of over 1000%, or even 2000%, which can sound scary to ingest, but don’t worry about overdosing on these vitamins.
 The amount that you would need to take to see any negative effects from vitamins B or C is much higher than that, and any excess nutrients that your body can’t absorb will get flushed out of your system next time you use the bathroom.